-There are many protections being put in place for you - read about adjustments that are being made to many of the bills and fees you may be paying in this online PDF FAQ for consumers
+There are many protections being put in place for you - read about adjustments that are being made to many of the bills and fees you may be paying in this online PDF FAQ for consumers from Legal Services NYC.

 What about student loans?

 If you are having trouble paying your student loan bills, please note that an Executive Order directed the Department of Education suspend principal and interest payments on federally-held student loans until September 30, 2021.
 Read more here.